nvdb-vegdata/nvdbtransportportal/vegkart.md

 ### The welcome splash screen

-The welcome splash screen is used to convey important information about NVDB.
-Beginning in 2020, we change the [road reference system](./konsept4_roadreference.md), which is why the splash screen has a summary about this transition, with relevant links.
-We also display licencing information, vegkart version and the last time NVDB api was updated.
+The welcome splash screen is used to convey important information about NVDB, relevant links, licencing information, vegkart version and the last time NVDB api was updated.

 Below, we have highlighted how to close the splash screen and how to prevent it from opening every time you open Vegkart.